Shunsuke Imai, Kenjiro Okazaki, Enrico Isamu Ōyama｜Group Exhibition

 ENRICO ISAMU ŌYAMA

 Enrico Isamu Ōyama is a Japanese-Italian artist who is known for his signature style “Quick Turn Structure”.
-QTS is black-and-white, minimal yet spontaneous motif that was developed from visual language of graffiti culture. Ōyama lives and works in New York City, being active both as an artist and a critic linking contemporary art and street culture at multiple levels.
+QTS is a black-and-white, minimal yet spontaneous motif that was developed from the visual language of graffiti culture. Ōyama lives and works in New York City, being active both as an artist and a critic linking contemporary art and street culture at multiple levels.